EU VAT returns

 - The location at the time of supply

 - Where goods are delivered, the place of supply is the point of the start of the journey.
 However, for intra-community supplies, the place of supply is where the customer is located.
-For imports, the place of supply is the country where the goods cleared into free circulation.
+For imports, the place of supply is the country where the goods cleared into free circulation

 The Tax Point & Amount

 The taxable amount is the whole consideration, including any duties and incidentals – but excluding VAT.
-For imports, it is the same value as declared for customs’ purposes, including non-EU duties and tax, plus and packaging.
+For imports, it is the same value as declared for customs’ purposes, including non-EU duties and tax, plus packaging.

 Members of the EU must apply principle, ‘standard’ VAT rate of at least 15%, although all countries are now above this minimum.
 See all EU VAT rates here.
 There is no restriction on the maximum rate, and Hungary currently charges 27% VAT.
-Countries may also apply two reduced rates on goods, and this must be at 5% and above.
+Countries may also apply two reduced rates on goods, and this must be at least 5%.
 The types of goods which may benefit from the reduced rates are provided within the Directive.
 Countries may also apply other rates in force at the date of their accession into the European Union.

 There are a range of scenarios and goods or services for which VAT is not charged.
 In some situations (VAT Exempt), companies may not recover the input VAT incurred when buying goods or services to be incorporated in their final product.
 For example: financial services, property-related and international air transport.
 In other cases, the company may be able to recover the VAT (Nil VAT).
 For example: medical supplies, children’s clothing, education, food, books.